joemoose/psiops/docs/index.md

 - This work is based on *[FIST: Ultra Edition](https://claymorerpgs.itch.io/fist)*, a product by CLAYMORE Roleplaying Games, written by B. Everett Dutton, Ripley Caldwell, T.H.
 Cochlin, Back-Alley Coalition, and Max Danley, and licensed for use under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
 - This work is also based on *Charge*, a product of [Fari RPGs](https://farirpgs.com/), developed and authored by René-Pier Deshaies-Gélinas, and licensed for use under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
-- This work is also based on [Blades in the Dark](https://bladesinthedark.com/), a product of One Seven Design, developed and authored by John Harper, and licensed for use under the [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/).
+- This work is also based on [Blades in the Dark](https://bladesinthedark.com/), a product of One Seven Design, developed and authored by John Harper and licensed for use under the [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/).
 - The single action roll to determine both the success of an attack and the resulting damage is inspired by the combat mechanic of *[Vagabonds of Dyfed](https://www.drivethrurpg.com/en/product/240583/Vagabonds-of-Dyfed)*, written by Ben Dutter, copyright Sigil Stone Publishing 2018.